awsdocs/amazon-ses-developer-guide/doc-source/send-email-windows-server.md

    1. Under **Single Computer**, enter **127\.0\.0\.1** for the IP address\.
 You have now granted access for this server to relay email to Amazon SES through the IIS SMTP service\.

       In this procedure, we assume that your emails are generated on this server\.
-If the application that generates the email runs on a separate server, you need to grant relaying access for that server in IIS SMTP\.
+If the application that generates the email runs on a separate server, you must grant relaying access for that server in IIS SMTP\.
 **Note**
 To extend the SMTP relay to private subnets, for **Relay Restriction**, use **Single Computer** 127\.0\.0\.1 and **Group of Computers** 172\.1\.1\.0 \- 255\.255\.255\.0 \(in the netmask section\)\.
 For **Connection**, use **Single Computer** 127\.0\.0\.1 and **Group of Computers** 172\.1\.1\.0 \- 255\.255\.255\.0 \(in the netmask section\)\.